cassiecsouza/yumelevateworkshop/README.md

 **Create a Policy to require Approvals**

-1. From the secondary menu, expand **Project Setup** and select **Governance Policies**
+1. From the lefthand menu, click on **Project Settings** and select **Policies**

 2. Click **Build a Sample Policy**

 3. From the suggested list select **Pipeline - Approval**  and click on next

+4. Click Next: Test Policy

-4. Click Next: Enforce Policy
+5. Click Next: Enforce Policy

-5. Set the values according to the table  below and confirm
+6. Set the values according to the table  below and confirm

 | Input            | Value        | Notes |
 | ---------------- | ------------ | ----- |
 | Trigger Event    |On Run|       |
 | Failure Strategy |Error & exit|       |

+7. When prompted to "Apply Policy?"
+Click **Yes**

 **Test the Policy to require Approvals**